Where do Russia's ties with Africa stand? – DW – 07/25/2023

 Bensah says Moscow should be mindful in dealing with Africa.

-"I think Russia would be making a mistake if it were to think that this is the Africa of the old where Africa was coming with a begging bowl," the Accra-based expert told DW.
+"I think Russia would be making a mistake if it were to think that this is the Africa of the old where Africa was coming with a begging bowl," the Accra-based expert said.

 A big arms supplier